rlphjyson/Domain-Info-Checker/README.md

 ### Additional Notes
-  Make sure the .env file is included in the root of the project folder.
+  Make sure the .env.local file is included in the root of the project folder.
 It's crucial for configuring environment variables used in the application.